Tiro-P/DND-Planning-Obsidian-Backup/ooo wa ooo.md

 oo wa oo
 video killed the radio star
+video killed the radio star
-in my head and in my car
+in my mind and in my car